bgq527/HA-GP-test/index.md

 ---
 layout: default
 ---
-## A project whose lab consisted of a nerd, a homo, and a hippie.
+## A project whose lab consisted of a nerd and a homo who were mentored by some hippie.
 Who knew they would be so productive.

-Atleast the website looks nice
+Big thanks to Shaw Lab because duh they're awesome.